 Battery electric vehicles (BEV) are well-established for being an environmentally friendly solution to achieve the ambitious climate goals of several governmental bodies all over the world, especially within the transport sector.
-Therefore, we decided to have a closer look at the emission balance of such cars in contrast to internal combustion engine vehicles (CEV).
+Therefore, we decided to have a closer look at the emission balance of electric cars in contrast to internal combustion engine vehicles (CEV).

 The invention of electric cars dates back to the year 1828, when Ányos Jedlik created a small model vehicle powered by an electric motor.
 Following this invention, electric-powered taxis became available in London and New York in the late 19th century.
 By the turn of this century, 38% of the cars in the United States were powered by electricity.
 However, nowadays, the market share of BEV in the US totals to only 1.5%.